AdaCore/spark2014/docs/lrm/source/subprograms.rst

 .. centered:: **Static Semantics**

-1. Objects are assumed to have overlapping locations if it cannot be established statically that they do not.

-.. todo:: This definition of overlapping is necessary since
-          these anti-aliasing checks are implemented by flow analysis;
-          If checks are implemented by the proof engine instead, these static checking may be suppressed.

-.. centered:: **Dynamic Semantics**

-No extra dynamic semantics are associated with anti-aliasing.
+1. Two names which denote parts of the same unsynchronized (see section :ref:`tasks-and-synchronization`) stand-alone object whose Constant_After_Elaboration aspect is False, or which denote parts of the same unsynchronized parameter, are said to *potentially introduce aliasing*.
+   [This definition has the effect of exempting most synchronized objects from the anti-aliasing rules given below; aliasing of most synchronized objects via parameter passing is allowed.]

 .. centered:: **Verification Rules**

 .. _tu-anti_aliasing-02:

+2. A procedure call shall not pass two actual parameters which potentially introduce aliasing unless either

+ * both of the corresponding formal parameters are of mode **in**; or

-2. A procedure call shall not pass actual parameters which denote objects with overlapping locations, when at least one of the corresponding formal parameters is of mode **out** or **in out**, unless the other corresponding formal parameter is of mode **in** and is of a by-copy type.
+ * at least one of the corresponding formal parameters is of mode **in** and is of a by-copy type.

 .. _tu-anti_aliasing-03:

-3. A procedure call shall not pass an actual parameter, whose corresponding formal parameter is mode **out** or **in out**, that denotes an object which overlaps with any ``global_item`` referenced by the subprogram.
+3. If an actual parameter in a procedure call and a ``global_item`` referenced by the called procedure potentially introduce aliasing, then

+ * the mode of the corresponding formal parameter shall be **in**; and

+ * if the ``global_item``'s mode is Output or In_Out, then the parameter's corresponding formal parameter shall be of a by-copy type.

 .. _tu-anti_aliasing-04:

-4. A procedure call shall not pass an actual parameter which denotes an object which overlaps a ``global_item`` of mode **out** or **in out** of the subprogram, unless the corresponding formal parameter is of mode **in** and by-copy.

-.. _tu-anti_aliasing-05:

-5. Where one of these rules prohibits the occurrence of an object V or any of its subcomponents as an actual parameter, the following constructs are also prohibited in this context:
+4. Where one of these rules prohibits the occurrence of an object V or any of its subcomponents as an actual parameter, the following constructs are also prohibited in this context:

    * A type conversion whose operand is a prohibited construct;